Reference · Model v3 · Last Retrained Q1 2026

 Why do only 61 politicians have signal scores when 343 actively trade?

-Because the scoring engine (calculate_master_signal_scores) filters to trades with amount_mid >= $50,000.
-This is intentional: small trades ($1K-$15K range) are not statistically meaningful insider signals and would dilute the model.
-Politicians who trade exclusively in the small-amount tier — such as Rep. John Boozman (167 trades, mostly <$15K) — are therefore excluded from signal_scores even though their raw trades appear in historical_trades.
+Because the scoring engine filters to trades with a midpoint value of $50,000 or more.
+This is intentional: small trades ($1K–$15K range) are not statistically meaningful insider signals and would dilute the model.
+Politicians who trade exclusively in the small-amount tier — such as Rep. John Boozman (167 trades, mostly under $15K) — are therefore excluded from the scored set even though every one of their raw trades is still in our database.
 The filter produces 61 politicians with active scores and 2,790 scored signals, which is the statistically significant set.
-The full 343-politician trader universe is still exposed in the unfiltered historical_trades data, the congress_trader_stats view, and every per-politician spotlight page.
+The full 343-politician trader universe is still exposed in unfiltered trade data, leaderboard stats, and every per-politician spotlight page.

 What are the 4 prediction engines?